 In 1842 commissioners Esther Stroud and Leonard H. Williams met at the fort during their preparation for a Texas Indian treaty.
-The community at the site became known as Georgetown, after George R. Reeves, who lived in the area.
+The community at the site became known as Georgetown, after George Ivy (Ivey) who lived in the area, but later renamed for George R. Reeves, who represented Grayson County in the legislature from 1856 to 1858.
 The Snively expedition mustered and departed from Fort Johnston in 1843.
 In the winter of 1845–46, Lyman Wight, leading a congregation of defecting Mormons into Texas, used the fort as his headquarters.
 The commissioners' journey to Comanche Peak in connection with the Comanche treaty of 1846 (see INDIAN RELATIONS) passed through Georgetown, as did that of Randolph B. Marcy on his return from Dona Ana in 1849.
 The old road became the upper part of the military road from Preston to Fort Belknap.
 The community is mentioned in the log of the Leach wagon train.
 The site is now just west of Fink, a few miles from Lake Texoma.
 A Texas Centennial historical marker located there says that the post was named for Francis W. Johnson.
 It now seems more likely, however, that the fort was named Fort Johnston in honor of Albert Sidney Johnston.
 It is called by both names in historical sources.

 Gerald S. Pierce, "The Military Road Expedition of 1840–41," Texas Military History 6 (Summer 1967).
 Gerald S. Pierce, Texas Under Arms: The Camps, Posts, Forts, and Military Towns of the Republic of Texas (Austin: Encino, 1969).
 Northern Standard, July 31, 1852.